 Congratulations to the South Mountain Boys Soccer team for capturing the Division II State Titlewith a 2-0 victory over Sunnyslope in the Championship match at Campo Verde High School.
 It was the first AIA soccer title for a Phoenix Union school.
-Angel Jimenez broke a scoreless tie 13 minutes into the second half with a 30-yard blast, and Bryan Medina added penalty kick goal in the final minutes of the game to seal the victory.
 The Jaguars went 17-3 this year under second year coach Jose Diaz, including playoff wins over Canyon del Oro, second-seeded Tucson and Yuma Cibola to advance to the title contest.

 The Southern Poverty Law Center’s Teaching Tolerance program has named South Mountain High School as a Mix It Up Model School for its exemplary efforts to foster respect and understanding among its students and throughout its campus during the 2014-15 school year.

 A brand new Phoenix Union Handbook for Students and Families will be approved and in use for the 2019-20 school year.
 This colorful, informative book is not just discipline procedures and policy.
 It introduces parents to programs and services, such as ELL, ESS, Food and Nutrition, Student and Family Services, School Safety, and Transportation.
 It also presents a District-wide dress code, attendance policy, student expectations, and restorative practices at school and at home.

 The Handbook Committee invites our stakeholders- staff, students, parents, and community to three forums, Monday, April 29 at three regional locations-Central, Alhambra and Betty Fairfax from 5:30 to 7 p.m. to share the changes and gather input.

 Where: Linda Abril Educational Academy 3000 N. 19th Ave.
 Phoenix, AZ 85015